 The subscriber reports due on the 10th of the month should always reflect subscribers to projects as of the end of the Quarterly Period (i.e., last day of the preceding month).
-More information on the subscriber verification process can be found in the REC contract.
+Community Solar Quarterly Reports are required the first year after Energization/Part II verification for projects on 15-year REC contracts.
+Subscriber verification for 20-year contracts will occur bi-annually.
+AVs must provide the Program Administrator updated subscriber records for the purposes of the annual subscriber evaluation on June 10.
+More information on the subscriber verification process can be found in the applicable REC contract.